emartech/android-emarsys-sdk/README.md

 # PILOT VERSION

-This SDK is still in Pilot phase, please do not use!
+This SDK is still in Pilot phase, please only use if you have a pilot agreement contract in place!

 If you are looking for our recommended SDK then please head to [Mobile Engage SDK](https://github.com/emartech/android-mobile-engage-sdk "Mobile Engage SDK")